oracle-livelabs/apex/event-mangement/intro/intro.md

 ## About this Workshop

-In this workshop, you will build a dynamic and interactive Events Management application using Generative Development in Oracle APEX.
+In this workshop, you will build a dynamic and interactive **Events Management Application** using Generative Development in Oracle APEX.
 This workshop is designed to showcase how AI-driven features of Oracle APEX can accelerate application development and simplify complex tasks, helping you create powerful applications with ease.

-You will begin by creating a custom data model **using Oracle APEX AI Assistant**, quickly setting up the foundation for your application.
-Once the data model is ready, you will use the APEX Assistant to build an initial application blueprint, highlighting how AI can simplify and speed up the development process.
+You will begin by creating a **custom data model using natural language**, quickly establishing the foundation for your application.
+Once the data model is ready, you will again use natural language to generate an initial application blueprint, demonstrating how AI can streamline and speed up the development process.

-Next, you will customize your application using Oracle APEX low-code features, making adjustments with pre-built components that streamline the enhancement process.
-You also learn how to generate SQL queries with the help of APEX Assistant, simplifying the creation of complex queries for your application.
+Next, you will enhance the application by using the **APEX Assistant** to generate SQL and HTML directly within the APEX Code Editor, simplifying the creation of both UI and data logic.

-As you progress, you integrate AI-powered text generation into your application, enabling it to dynamically create and utilize text content.
-You will also implement an AI chat assistant by leveraging the **Show AI Assistant** dynamic Action of APEX, providing a responsive interface for real-time user interaction.
+As you proceed, you will integrate advanced AI capabilities into the application.
+This includes building an **AI-powered Event Assistant** that uses **Retrieval-Augmented Generation (RAG)** to answer event-related questions through an interactive **chat interface**.
+You will also implement a feature that uses the **Generate Text with AI** dynamic action to automatically create event descriptions.

+By the end of this workshop, you will understand how Oracle APEX brings together AI assistance, data-driven development, and enterprise-grade application architecture to help you build intelligent applications quickly and effectively.

 Total Workshop Time: 35 minutes

 ### Objectives

-- Create a Custom Data Model using AI.
+- Create a Custom Data Model using Generative AI.
-- Generate an application using APEX AI Assistant.
+- Generate an application *blueprint* using APEX AI Assistant.
-- Customize/ Enhance the application by leveraging APEX assistant to generate SQL queries in the Code Editor.
+- Improve the application's UI and UX using the APEX AI Assistant to generate SQL and HTML directly in the Code Editor.
-- Create an AI Chat Assistant to inquire about the Events.
+- Build an AI-powered Event Assistant that uses RAG to answer event-related queries through a chat interface.
-- Add functionality to Generate Text with AI.
+- Add a feature to generate event descriptions using AI through the *Generate Text with AI* dynamic action.

 ## Prerequisites